Outdoor sauna at Great Glen Sauna with a rainbow over the Scottish Highlands

 What to expect

-• Private sessions allow you to book the full sauna for your own group of up to 8 people
+• Private sauna bookings available for groups of up to 8 people

-• Longer bookings and group events can be arranged on request
+• Longer bookings and group events available on request

 Plan your visit

-Booking Book online in advance Getting there Head to the Bridge of Oich car park on the A82 (look for the brown sign).
-From there, continue on foot via the metal gate at the back of the car park.
-Follow the track for a short distance and the sauna will be on your right.
-Please note there is no vehicle access beyond the gate.
-Facilities Come-as-you-are approach (no dedicated changing area) Toilets No toilets onsite, with public facilities available in nearby villages What to bring
+Booking Book online in advance Getting there Head to the Bridge of Oich car park on the A82 and follow the brown sign.
+From the back of the car park, continue on foot through the metal gate and follow the track for a short distance until you reach the sauna.
+Please note there is no vehicle access beyond the gate Facilities No onsite changing facilities, so it’s best to arrive sauna-ready Toilets No toilets onsite, with public facilities available in nearby villages What to bring

 • Swimwear

-• Two towels (one to sit on, one to dry off)
+• Two towels (one for sitting on, one for drying off)

 • Flip flops or sandals